tariqsulley/Facebook-Developer-Circles-Community-Challenge-Tutorial/README.md

 most of you might say that there's already the react documentation at https://reactjs.org/ so why the need for this tutorial.
 Well, it is often said that the best way to learn something is to practice it, reading documentations always will get you stuck in tutorial hell.
 You need to build something with your knowledge and if that's what you want to do then you're in the right place.
 This is a tutorial for beginners in React so I'm going to have a very interactive and lively tutorial.
+Also, this is not a copy and paste tutorial where I explain what some code does, you copy and paste it before you can progress in building the app on your own.
+I certainly can't include every single line of code here so I'll the most important parts

 Before we dive into react, we'll first have to install react.
 Since it's a javascript library it means we'll have to install node js.
 Now you might start wondering, why node js well because it comes along with node package manager(npm).